Why is my pond leaking / losing water?

 Check pipes and filters

 If a filter is clogged, or sunk off the level, or been damaged by frost, or a seal has breached, it may be seeping water.
 Check hoses and pipes, in case joints have shifted.
 The return pipe over the pond edge should slope down to the pond otherwise water may run back along the outside of the pipe.
+Some thinner types of corrugated hose can become brittle and snap with age, check sections routed outside the pond for damage.

 Still losing water?

 If the pond is still dropping even when waterfalls are turned off – let the level settle.
 As long as the ground water level is lower than any puncture, the pool should level off at the point where the leak is.
-Even a hole the size of grain of rice can result in a noticeable loss, so you might need to look carefully.
+Even a hole the size of grain of rice can result in a noticeable loss, so you might need to look very closely.
 It is possible to patch minor damage in most types of liner though this becomes more difficult on aged liners, and is less successful on certain types of plastic.

 If fish are in less than 30cm (1 foot) of water you should net over to protect them from birds and cats.
 If the water drops much lower you will need to move the fish to temporary quarters to allow the pool to be repaired.
 If you are topping up in the meantime, use a tap water conditioner to remove harmful chlorine.